tcroshaw/tcroshaw.github.io/capstone/index.md

 ***Next Steps***

 1. More in-depth feature selection and principle component analysis
-2. Investigation of other classification models
+2. Investigation of other classification models: SVM, Naive Bayes and Random Forest in particular.
 3. Potentially a sentiment analysis of the twitter data: do attitudes of tweets classify a natural catastrophe?

 -----